CERT-Polska/mquery/docs/goodyara.md

 # How to write good Yara rules

-In the ideal world, every Yara rule would be supported equally well by mquery.
+In an ideal world, every YARA rule would be supported equally well by mquery.
 Unfortunately, this is not the case.
 Some rules work great, but some are pretty slow.

-In this document, we will give some hints on how to make your rules more Mquery-friendly.
-It assumes you're already familiar with the Yara language.
+In this document, we will give some hints on how to make your rules more mquery-friendly.
+It assumes you're already familiar with the YARA language.

 We will only cover the basic rules here.
 To learn more read [this](./yara.md) document with more details.